Illicit Networks · Conflict Analysis · Governance Research

 Featured Research

 The Asia Foundation's Survey of the Afghan People is the most comprehensive longitudinal civilian survey ever conducted in a conflict zone.
-Fielded annually from 2006 to 2021, it surveyed 148,196 Afghans on security, governance, corruption, ethnic identity, and institutional trust.
+Fifteen waves, 2006 to 2021, 148,196 respondents across all 34 provinces.
+Security, governance, corruption, ethnic identity, institutional trust.

 Dataset Asia Foundation Survey of the Afghan People, Waves 1–15